stefan-niculae/intervening-in-coevolution/docs/blog.md

 ![img](https://lh5.googleusercontent.com/w2t5LhG4WsgSU12thkCyIHA-NUDdFW8Z69ghLvqO1I_Hb1RZiTJAS0WW-9g3wAX7-zzJ96UQfC2UJA_PgdAgM7DoOwFypjk77AZ65bt9D8zF8YES39BCkE4FWwW3UHxquxvBv4zyr9k)

 **Environment(s)** Larger/more intricate scenarios that facilitate more complex strategies can better showcase intervention impact.
 Some ways to achieve this can be by allowing diagonal movement, or moving across multiple cells each time-step; or by creating non-euclidean topologies through screen wrap-around or portals.
-The utility of intervention can be validated by testing on other multi-agent environments as well, such as  Sumo[?] or Soccer[?].
+The utility of intervention can be validated by testing on other multi-agent environments as well, such as Sumo or Soccer, available as physics-based simulations.

 **Learned representations** Besides measuring the quality of the learned policy, it would be interesting to explore the transferability of the built knowledge.
 Does it scale better (train on a small grid, evaluate on a large one); does it show stronger composability (train on individual tasks such as just avoiding a guardian or just collecting the treasure and evaluate on a scenario involving both at the same time)?
 The input-format variability can be bypassed by a Transformer-based encoder.

 It can be more descriptive to train a World Model [12] on episodes of balanced opponents.
 Auto-curricula [5] can be optimized for by forcing one team to be a good teacher, rather than achieve their best.

 ## 5 Conclusions

+- The proposed intervention tactics greatly improved the performance for one of the teams, while slightly degrading it for the other.
+- Evaluating the performance of multiple adversarial agents with asymmetric objectives is another hurdle to the exponential complexity of training them.
+- More investigation is needed, as the system exhibits extreme variance w.r.t. changes in the large amount of configuration parameters.

 ## References